fanteastick/quartz-test/content/thoughts/how I use GPTs.md

 Been doing this in a gpt window that is NOT logged in so unfortunately there is no memory... maybe would've been cool to see how having memory could help.

 Sometimes "no yapping" helps a lot.

+## Agent mode in IDE

+In VSCode, the built-in agent is not too bad, but it talks for a long time.
+I find that the daily limit is also not too bad, if you're only coding for a few hours.

+I have also tried an API key with Continue.dev.
+I find that the thinking time is a lot longer...?

+## GPT and Obsidian

+TBA!
+Idea: Open up the vault in VSCode??
+I'll probably use this to reformat some of my lists of links like in [[tags/resourceland]]

+Very popular on the internet lately (Jan 2026): Claude Code skills and Obsidian integrations.